Ever had the feeling that VIPER should be simpler?

 Why are you using protocols at all?

-- To provide a second implementation for the contract.
+To provide a second implementation one day.
 Let’s be real, you won’t need it.

-- To decouple components.
-In any sane architecture dependencies should go one way.
-This doesn’t mean you have to decouple with a protocol, you may offer to callback by setting a closure.
+To decouple components.
+In any sane architecture, dependencies should go one way.
+This doesn’t mean you have to decouple with a protocol, you may offer closures for callbacks.

-We do, it saves a lot of energy.
-But that is a crutch until you become a free thinker.
-Dare to experiment, learn, iterate, and fail better.
+We do it because it saves a lot of energy.
+But it should only be a crutch on your way to free thinking.
+Don’t drink the Kool-Aid.
+Dare to experiment, iterate, and fail better.